 Research Experience for Undergrads

-- Fill out the online application, which includes providing 2 references.
+- an online application, which requires 2 references, and

 - Students must be currently enrolled in an undergraduate program.